-The xlv_make utility stripes the disks in a logical volume.
-By default, xlv_make divides the disk into tracks and uses one track from each disk in rotation to create a stripe.
-The amount of data that xlv_make allocates on a single drive before going to the next is called the stripe unit.
-The stripe unit and the number of disks in the logical volume determine the stripe width, or stripe width = stripe unit \times number of disks
+The xlv\make utility is used to stripe the disks in a logical volume.
+By default, xlv\make divides the disk into tracks and uses one track from each disk in rotation to create a stripe.
+The amount of data that xlv\make allocates on a single drive before going to the next is called the stripe unit.
+The stripe unit and the number of disks in the logical volume determine the stripe width, or stripe width = stripe unit × number of disks